mixxxdj/mixxx/src/network/rest/README.md

 ### AutoDJ

 - `GET /autodj` — fetch AutoDJ status and a sample of queued tracks.
+Requires `autodj:read`.
-- `POST /autodj` — manage AutoDJ with an `action` field:
+- `POST /autodj` — manage AutoDJ with an `action` field.
+Requires `autodj:write`:
   - `enable`, `disable`, `skip`, `fade`, `shuffle`, `add_random`, `clear`
   - `add` with `track_ids` and optional `position`
   - `move` with `from`/`to`

 ### Playlists

 - `GET /playlists` — list playlists with metadata and the active playlist id.
+Requires `playlists:read`.
 - `GET /playlists?id=<id>` — fetch tracks for a specific playlist.
+Requires `playlists:read`.
-- `POST /playlists` — manage playlists with an `action` field:
+- `POST /playlists` — manage playlists with an `action` field.
+Requires `playlists:write`:
   - `create` with `name`
   - `delete`
   - `rename`